 Once your doctor has placed your epidural, they connect it to a medicine pump machine that will continuously drip the epidural antibiotics into your back.
 It can take about 20 minutes for you to feel good relief.

 8. “I wish I had known you wouldn’t be allowed to get up afterward.”

-After you receive an epidural, you will not be allowed to get out of bed.
-The only positions that your doctor will allow you to get in are lying on your right and left side, lying on your back, or sitting up.
+After receiving an epidural, you will not be allowed to get out of bed.
+The only positions that your doctor will let you be in are lying on your right and left side, lying on your back, or sitting up.
 One mother said, “They wouldn’t let me move around after.
 I think it ultimately caused me to end up with a C-section. . .
 I wasn’t progressing on my back.”
-This is why I recommend women switching from laying on their right, then left side, then sitting up and switching those positions every hour.
+This is why I recommend women switch from laying on their right to their left side, then sitting up and changing those positions every hour.
 Staying in the same position can potentially stall things.

 7. “I wish I had known that I was going to get a catheter.”

-Since you can’t get up out of bed, this also includes not getting up to use the restroom.
+Since you can’t get up out of bed, this includes not getting up to use the restroom.
 You will also be numb from the waist down and unable to feel when you need to urinate.
-Thankfully, your nurse will wait until your epidural has kicked in before putting in your catheter, so you won’t feel a thing.
+Thankfully, your nurse will wait until your epidural has kicked in before putting in your catheter so that you won’t feel a thing.